Percona-Lab/percona-dbaas-cli/source/kubernetes.rst

    gcloud container clusters create --zone us-central1-a your-cluster-name --cluster-version 1.15 --num-nodes=3

-After you have a running GKE cluster (or are prepared to use an existing one) you need to create a Cluster Role Binding for Kubernetes to know that your Google Cloud username is a valid Kubernetes cluster-admin.
+After you have a running GKE cluster (or are prepared to use an existing one) you need to create a Cluster Role Binding for Kubernetes to authorize your Google Cloud username as a valid Kubernetes cluster-admin.

 .. code:: bash